The Certainty of Interconnectedness

 manufacture our clothing, write our books and shape our thinking – in fact we are connected to

-Western philosophy valued Dualism of objects rather than their 'connectedness'.
+Western philosophy valued Dualism of objects, their distinction and separation - rather than their 'connectedness'.
 Interconnectedness, however, does not deny distinction of identities of observed objects.
 Observed objects are distinct and unique, yet they manifest a mutually connected existence engulfing them together.
-This concept may seem similar to Monism, except that Monism advocates one substance, while interconnectedness (of two objects) accepts the twoness of distinct objects, but regards them as “two-but-inseparable”.
+This concept may seem similar to Monism, except that Monism advocates "one substance", while interconnectedness (of two objects) accepts the twoness of distinct objects, but regards them as “two-but-inseparable”.
 Nonduality is another expression of Interconnectedness.

 Nonduality: the essence of Interconnectedness

-The essence of nonduality lies in the view that uniqueness of objects does not necessitate their separateness (from other objects or phenomena) – not even from those being their opposites.
-In his book on Nondualism, (***), Todd Lorentz mentions:
+The essence of Nonduality lies in the view that uniqueness of objects does not necessitate their separateness (from other objects or phenomena) – not even from those being their opposites.
+In his book on Nondualism, (3), Todd Lorentz mentions:

 “The first aspect of nonduality necessarily involves the notion that it is logically incoherent